What are VR, AR, and MR?

-Magic Leap is developing one of the most talked about mixed reality headsets, Magic Leap One, and it is still under development.
-Backed by massive technology companies such Google and Qualcomm, it aims to project light straight into the user’s retina through a digital light field.
-It is backed to be a game changer when it is released.
+Magic Leap is developing one of the most talked-about mixed reality headsets, Magic Leap One, and it is still under development.
+Backed by massive technology companies such as Google and Qualcomm, it aims to project the light straight into the user’s retina through a digital light field.
+It is backed to be a game-changer when it is released.

 Other MR devices

 Google is reportedly developing a mixed reality device of their own.
 Apple has several patents for mixed and virtual reality headsets, and along with Samsung, is rumored to be working on mixed reality devices.

 What is Extended Reality (XR)?

 Extended Reality (XR) is the umbrella category that covers all the various forms of digital reality, including Augmented Reality (AR), Mixed Reality (MR), and Virtual Reality (VR).